-We are now requesting applications for grants to begin January, 2014.
-Two grants will be awarded to researchers based either at the Joslin Diabetes Center or at neighboring institutions within Harvard Medical School and affiliated hospitals.
-The second year of funding is contingent on successful completion of the first year as outlined in a submitted progress report.
-A special effort is made to foster interactions between Joslin DERC investigators and the external P&F Study Program awardees.
-This includes facilitating access to Joslin DERC cores, an invitation to give a seminar in the Joslin internal research seminar series, and invitations to Joslin retreats and other enrichment activities.
+Two grants to initiate January, 2015 will be awarded to researchers based either at the Joslin Diabetes Center or at neighboring institutions within Harvard Medical School and affiliated hospitals and centers.
+A second year of funding will be contingent on successful completion of the first year as outlined in a submitted progress report.
+A special effort is made to foster interactions between Joslin DRC investigators and the external P&F Study Program awardees.
+This includes facilitating access to Joslin DRC cores, an invitation to give a seminar at the Joslin, and invitations to Joslin retreats and other enrichment activities.
 Please visit the Enrichment Core portion of the Joslin Research website.

 The program has been highly successful since its inception.
 Projects funded in past years have covered a wide range of topics in the fields of type 1 and type 2 diabetes and their complications, including the control of insulin gene expression, mechanisms of insulin action and resistance, stem cell biology, beta cell apoptosis and potential renewal, mechanisms of leptin action and resistance, and autoantigen therapy of type 1 diabetes.
 The approaches have also been very diverse, covering wide varieties of biochemical, molecular biologic, genetic, immunological and clinical strategies.
 This breadth reflects the interests of Joslin’s diabetes research program as a whole; see more about Joslin’s Research Programs.